katrinasabol/MART341-WebDesign/Assignment_11/README.md

 System fonts are those that are already installed on your system and are available in lots of programs, but not always for the web.
 A web font is a custom font hosted on a server.
 They require certain steps to get called correctly, as they do not have to be on a user's device to appear.
 A web-safe font is one that can adapt to any browser and any device, ensuring that those fonts will always be displayed as the developer intended.

+Note: the links in my nav bar do not work except for the one where my name is (back to index) as I don't have the pages created yet, but with the next weeks I want to work on creating each of them to make a portfolio website.

 ![My Screenshot](./images/assignment11_screenshot.png)